-Iconic Character, Forgotten Title: A number of people call the show Jem and the Holograms because its the name of her band...but its not actually the name of the show.
-The Nostalgia Chick makes this mistake in her series review.
+Iconic Character, Forgotten Title: A number of people call the show Jem and the Holograms because it's the name of her band...but it's not actually the name of the show.
 More recent broadcasts on The Hub by Hasbro and Shout Factory's North American DVD release have released the show under this title, suggesting they have genuinely recently renamed the IP as of 2011.
-Fortunately, the show's title cards have not been altered to reflect this.
+The French dub averted this with the official name of "Jem et Les Hologrammes".

 The song "I Like Her Style" could be construed as a lesbian love song, especially since Pizzazz and Jetta seem to have a bit of chemistry in the video.

-Narm: A lot of the content in the series can be considered this, including the terrible animation, some of Jem's music videos which cross into Tastes Like Diabetes territory, Rio's tendency to throw temper tantrums concerning Jerrica and Jem, and the Alone Again episode.
+Narm: A lot of the content in the series can be considered this, including the animation that occurs sometimes, some of Jem's music videos which cross into Tastes Like Diabetes territory, Rio's tendency to throw temper tantrums concerning Jerrica and Jem, and the Alone AgainVery Special Episode.

 Narm Charm: But a lot of it makes the show enjoyable.

-Replacement Scrappy: The Stingers were introduced to phase out the Misfits in Season 3.
+Replacement Scrappy: The Stingers were introduced to gradually phase out the Misfits in Season 3.
 Reportedly, this was due to parents finding the Misfits dolls too scary for their children.
 This didn't go over well with the fanbase, who generally far preferred the Misfits.

 With the exception of Eric Raymond, Techrat, and Zipper, the writers made it a point that neither the Misfits or the Stingers were pure evil and had their soft sides (especially Stormer), and that there was a reason why they were like that.
 The Holograms weren't pure and had their flaws.
 This seems to say that people have multiple aspects to their personalities, and that even so-called perfect people have their hang-ups, and the worst offender might not be so bad given the chance.